Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 Fixed vs. Variable Rate

-2026 Context: With global rates potentially peaking, some investors are choosing variable rates expecting future decreases.
+Fixed Rate: Variable Rate: 2026 Context: With global rates potentially peaking, some investors are choosing variable rates expecting future decreases.
 However, fixed rates provide certainty for US investors managing USD cash flows.

 Prepayment and Early Settlement

 Good News: Most UAE mortgages allow early repayment without penalty (or with minimal penalty after 1-2 years).
+Typical Terms: This flexibility is valuable if you want to pay down the mortgage with sale proceeds or refinancing.

 Mortgage Strategy for US Investors